-All students in grades 2-8 are required to "dress down" for PE classes.
+All students in grades 6-8 may choose to "dress down" for PE classes.
+Tennis shoes must be worn for PE at all age levels.
 The PE uniform consists of a white or blue tee shirt with sleeves, white or blue shorts, socks, tennis shoes and a bag with the student's name on it.
 (No spandex/lycra shorts permitted unless PE shorts are covering them.)
 Uniform shorts are not allowed for PE.
 Recreational apparel with the "Cyclone" logo is also acceptable for PE classes and is available for purchase.